- + 40Images

 Santro Latest Update

-Hyundai Santro Price: The compact hatchback is priced between Rs 4.73 lakh and Rs 6.41 lakh (ex-showroom Delhi).
+Hyundai Santro Price: The compact hatchback costs between Rs 4.9 lakh and Rs 6.42 lakh (ex-showroom Delhi).

-Hyundai Santro Variants: It is available in four variants: Era Executive, Magna, Sportz, and Asta.
+Hyundai Santro Variants: Hyundai offers it in four trims: Era Executive, Magna, Sportz, and Asta.

-Hyundai Santro Powertrain: It is powered by a 1.1-litre four-cylinder petrol engine (69PS/99Nm), paired to either a 5-speed MT or AMT.
-A factory-fitted CNG kit is also available on the Magna and Sportz variants, albeit only with the manual transmission, producing 60PS/85Nm.
+Hyundai Santro Engine and Transmission: The Santro comes with a 1.1-litre four-cylinder petrol engine (69PS/99Nm), paired with a 5-speed MT and an optional 5-speed AMT.
+Hyundai also offers a CNG kit (limited to the Magna and Sportz), but only with the manual transmission.

-Hyundai Santro Features: Hyundai offers the Santro with a 7-inch touchscreen infotainment system with MirrorLink, Apple CarPlay and Android Auto connectivity, rear parking camera, and rear AC vents.
+Hyundai Santro Features: The carmaker has equipped it with a 7-inch touchscreen infotainment system with MirrorLink, Apple CarPlay and Android Auto connectivity, a rear parking camera, and rear AC vents.

 Hyundai Santro Price

 The price of Hyundai Santro starts at Rs.
-4.73 Lakh and goes upto Rs.
-6.41 Lakh.
-Hyundai Santro is offered in 9 variants - the base model of Santro is Era Executive and the top variant Hyundai Santro Asta AMT which comes at a price tag of Rs.
-6.41 Lakh.
+4.90 Lakh and goes upto Rs.
+6.42 Lakh.
+Hyundai Santro is offered in 7 variants - the base model of Santro is Era Executive and the top variant Hyundai Santro Sportz CNG which comes at a price tag of Rs.
+6.42 Lakh.

 Hyundai Santro Comparison with similar cars